froboy/yusaopeny_docs/content/en/docs/Wiki/How-to-develop-themes-in-Open-Y.md

 composer create-project ymcatwincities/openy-project:dev-9.2.x-development buildnew --no-interaction --prefer-dist
 ```

+before running any commands from README files above.

 **Only by having a full Open Y tree on your disk, you'd we able to compile CSS/JS assets, using tutorials from README files above**